Alexandra Elbakyan: Recognition and awards

 In December 2016, Nature named Elbakyan as one of the 10 people who most mattered in science that year.
-Researchers who use Sci-Hub often thank Elbakyan in the Acknowledgments section of their papers.
+Some researchers who use Sci-Hub thank Elbakyan in the Acknowledgments section of their papers.

 For her actions in creating Sci-Hub, Elbakyan has been called a hero, for example by Nobel laureate Randy Schekman.
 Ars Technica has compared her to Aaron Swartz, and The New York Times has compared her to Edward Snowden.
 Edward Snowden acknowledged Sci-Hub to be one of the most important websites for academics in the world.
-She has also been called a modern-day "Robin Hood" and a "Robin Hood of science" and "Science's Pirate Queen".
+She has also been called a modern-day "Robin Hood", a "Robin Hood of science", and "Science's Pirate Queen".

 Elbakyan has several biological species named in her honor: